QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 > 💡 **Fixing "scp: Permission denied" issue**
 >
-> The migration often involves loading the backup file (i.e. "backup.tar") onto the new server using 'scp'
+> The migration often involves loading the backup file (i.e. "backup.tar") onto the new server using 'scp'.

 Docker cAdvisor